 Wendy Fontaine is a writer, editor and adjunct professor in southern California.
 She holds a masters degree in creative writing from Antioch University in Los Angeles and teaches journalism at Pepperdine University in Malibu.
 Her work has appeared in Readers Digest, Brain Child, Literary Mama, Role/Reboot, the Huffington Post, and other international publications.
 You can find Wendy on Twitter (@wendymfontaine), Facebook or on her website at www.wendyfontaine.com.

-Wendy Kennar is a freelance writer who finds inspiration in her seven-year-old son as well as from her experiences from her twelve-year teaching career.
-Her writing has appeared in several publications and anthologies including: the Los Angeles Times, Christian Science Monitor, United Teacher, RoleReboot.org, Mamalode.com, MomsLA.com, Lessons From My Parents, and Sisters Born, Sisters Found, among others.
-She blogs at http://wendykennar.blogspot.
+Wendy Kennar is a freelance writer who finds inspiration in her son as well as from her experiences from her twelve-year teaching career.
+Her writing has appeared in several publications and anthologies, both in print and online, including: the Los Angeles Times, Christian Science Monitor, United Teacher, RoleReboot.org, Mamalode.com, MomsLA.com, and Lessons From My Parents among others.
+You can find her online at https://wendykennar.com/.